ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 	- Select permissions: **Viewer – View Only**

 	- Select users, groups, or organizations: Since Outlook is not running on the client, enter **JoniS@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Note: If Outlook was running, you couldl select the **address book** icon and then select **Joni Sherman**. <br/>
+Note: If Outlook was running, you could select the **address book** icon and then select **Joni Sherman**. <br/>

 	- Expire access: Select the **Calendar** icon and then select tomorrow's date